 Work and learn overseas

-This stop is for young food and fibre producers wanting to expand their agriculture knowledge overseas and undertake international work experience.
+These options are for young food and fibre producers wanting to expand their agriculture knowledge overseas and undertake international work experience.

 There are many international Young Farmers and Rural Youth organisations that can help you work and/or study overseas, as well as sponsorship options to help you get there.

-There are many opportunities for you to expand your agriculture knowledge overseas and come home with a wealth of personal and professional experience!
+There are many opportunities for you to expand your agriculture knowledge overseas and come home with a wealth of personal and professional experience.

 Many young food and fibre producers just like you have explored the far corners of the globe.
 Making great friends and fond memories, they have used their time to expand their agriculture knowledge and returned to Australia with the tenacity to be the next generation of industry leaders.

 Want to work or study overseas but need some help getting there?
-There are opportunities to apply for scholarships to help you – simply find the one that best suits your plans and apply!
+There are opportunities to apply for scholarships to help you – simply find the one that best suits your plans and apply.

 - Australian Agriculture Scholarships Sponsored by Coca-Cola and the Australian Council of Agricultural Societies